martian-cloud/tharsis-docs/docs/guides/overviews/service_accounts.md

 Service Accounts are used for Machine to Machine (M2M) authentication and use [OIDC](https://openid.net/connect/) federation to login to Tharsis.
 For instance, they allow a CI/CD pipeline to authenticate and interface with Tharsis.

 :::tip did you know...
 Service accounts allow the Tharsis CLI to be directly integrated into a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline.
-[Tharsis demo Terraform module](https://changeme.example.com) provides an example CI/CD configuration with GitLab to help you get started.
 :::

 :::tip Have a question?